Polynomial Kernels and Wideness Properties of Nowhere Dense Graph Classes: Improved Bounds on Uniform Quasi-Wideness

-We construct a sequence of graphs $G_1 = G, G_2, \ldots$ and sequences $B_1,B_2,\ldots$, $\tilde{B}_1, \tilde{B}_2, \ldots$ and $S_1,S_2,\ldots$ of vertices of $G_i$ where $B_i \subseteq V(G)$, $\tilde{B}_i\subseteq V(G_i)$ and $S_i\subseteq V(G)\cap V(G_i)$ such that for all $i$ \begin{enumerate} \item $B_i$ is $2i$-independent in $G-Z_i$ where $Z_i \coloneqq \bigcup_{j= 1}^{i} S_j$, \item $\abs{S_i} < f(i)$, \item $G_{i+1} \minor_i G$ and \item $\tilde{B}_i = \{G[N_i^{G-Z_i}(v)] \mid v\in B_i\}$ (recall that the vertices of $G_i$ as a minor of $G$ are subgraphs of $G$). \end{enumerate}
+We construct a sequence of graphs $G_1 = G, G_2, \ldots$ and sequences $B_1\supseteq B_2\supseteq \ldots$, $\tilde{B}_1\supseteq \tilde{B}_2\supseteq \ldots$ and $S_1,S_2,\ldots$ of vertices of $G_i$ where $B_i \subseteq V(G)$, $\tilde{B}_i\subseteq V(G_i)$ and $S_i\subseteq V(G)\cap V(G_i)$ such that for all $i$ \begin{enumerate} \item $B_i$ is $2i$-independent in $G-Z_i$ where $Z_i \coloneqq \bigcup_{j= 1}^{i} S_j$, \item $\abs{S_i} < f(i)$, \item $G_{i+1} \minor_i G$ and \item $\tilde{B}_i = \{G[N_i^{G-Z_i}(v)] \mid v\in B_i\}$ (recall that the vertices of $G_i$ as a minor of $G$ are subgraphs of $G$). \end{enumerate}

-As $K_{f(1)}\not\minor_1G_1$, we can apply \sref{Lemma}{lem:realisedtypes} and conclude that if $B_1$ is sufficiently large, then every vertex $v\in V(G_1)$ is either connected to at most one vertex of $B_1$ or to all vertices of~$B_1$.
-Just as in the proof of \sref{Lemma}{lem:realisedtypes}, we show that there are less than $f(1)$ vertices which are adjacent to all vertices of $B_1$.
-We define $S_1$ as the set of all those (less than $f(1)$) high degree vertices: $S_1 = \{v\in V(G) \mid N B_1\subseteq N(v)\}$.
+As $K_{f(1)}\not\minor_1G_1$, we can apply \cref{lem:realisedtypes} and conclude that if $B_1$ is sufficiently large, then every vertex $v\in V(G_1)$ is either connected to at most one vertex of $B_1$ or to all vertices of~$B_1$.
+Just as in the proof of \cref{lem:realisedtypes}, we show that there are less than $f(1)$ vertices that are adjacent to all vertices of $B_1$.
+We define $S_1$ as the set of all those (less than $f(1)$) high degree vertices: $S_1 = \{v\in V(G) \mid N(B_1)\subseteq N(v)\}$.

 Note that $B_1\cap S_1=\emptyset$ if $\abs{B_1}\geq f(1)$, as in this case, as above, the vertices of $B_1$ form an independent set.
 Hence every vertex $v\in V(G_1-S_1)$ is connected to at most one vertex of $B_1$, in other words, $B_1$ is a $2$-independent set in $G_1-S_1$.
 We hence established all of the above properties for $i=1$.